 - Passengers traveling together will be allowed to sit together in seats that would otherwise be blocked

-The way they’re going about this is interesting, though.
+The way JetBlue is going about this is interesting, though.
 If you look at Embraer 190 seatmaps you’ll notice that in some cases they show pairs of seats available.

 Presumably this is so that those traveling together can select seats together, and so that JetBlue can sell more than 50% of seats on flights.
 Personally if I were traveling on an Embraer 190 with someone I’d select window seats across the aisle from one another, so that we’d have the whole row to ourselves.

-JetBlue acknowledges that even blocked seats won’t give people six feet of distance on planes.
-Therefore the seat blocking is in addition to JetBlue’s policy of requiring passengers to wear face masks, as they were the first US airline to announce such a policy.
+JetBlue acknowledges that even blocked seats won’t give people six feet of distance on planes, though some distance is still better than no distance.
+Therefore the seat blocking is in addition to JetBlue’s policy of requiring passengers to wear face masks, as it was the first US airline to announce such a policy.

 JetBlue’s “Safety from the Ground Up” program

-In addition to the above, JetBlue shares the extensive measures they’re taking to keep passengers and employees safe, which they call the “Safety from the Ground Up” program.
+Seat blocking is only one of JetBlue’s many measures to keep passengers and employees safe, with what the airline calls the “Safety from the Ground Up” program.

-JetBlue notes the following initiatives they’re taking to keep 23,000 crew members safe:
+JetBlue notes the following initiatives it’s taking to keep 23,000 crew members safe: